 If students desire to attend a course without working for or expecting credit for the course, they may do so by audit.
 There is a fee to audit a regular class and a separate fee for a laboratory or activity-type class such as photography, graphic design, painting, play production, creative writing, etc. Please see the section on tuition and fees.

-New students wishing to audit a course are required to complete a special application from the Admission Office and must request an application to audit form from the Provost's Office.
+Current students must request an application to audit form from the Provost’s Office and upon approval must use the add form and submit it to the Registrar’s Office to register for the course.
+Individuals not currently enrolled at Mount Mercy who wish to audit a course are required to complete an application with the Admissions Office and must request an application to audit form from the Provost's Office.
 This application must be completed and returned to the Provost's Office where approval must be given before the student will be allowed to register for the course(s).
-Continuing students must also request an application to audit form from the vice president for academic affairs and upon approval must use the add form and submit it to the Registrar’s Office to register for the course.

-In all cases, students auditing a course are required to have the paperwork properly approved and registration submitted to the Registrar’s Office by the end of the add period for each semester to become registered into the class as an audit.
+In all cases, students auditing a course are required to have the paperwork properly approved and registration submitted to the Registrar’s Office by the end of the add period for each semester.
 Students have the option to change a registered course to an audit or an audit course to a registered course up to the last day of the add period for a given semester.
 Changes will not be allowed past the last day of the add period.
 Students auditing a course are required to follow the normal drop procedure to officially withdraw from a course.

 Calendar, Course Patterns and Student Load